 The large campus of the University of Hyderabad is located near Gachibowli, which is the IT hub of Hyderabad, has immense bio-diversity and is home to over 75 varieties of birds, not to speak of the lakes and rock formations which give the campus a natural beauty.
 The Indira Gandhi Memorial Library is the only library on campus and it is surrounded by a reading room that is open all days a week for students.
 The university has a Health Centre managed by a team of doctors, supported by nurses and other paramedical staff, and caters to the basic needs of the campus community.
 In case of need, students are taken to larger corporate hospitals.
 The University campus also has a multipurpose playground for cricket, football, volleyball, badminton, tennis, and basketball.
 Modern facilities for physical training and sports are also available on campus.

-On campus, there is a small bank, a post office, and an ATM, as well as several stores which cater to the needs of the students.
+On campus, there is a small bank, a post office, and ATMs, as well as several stores which cater to the needs of the students.
 Considering that the campus is quite large, students have the option of renting bicycles or taking advantage of the university buses that run regularly and connect different areas within the campus.
 When visiting the centre city of Hyderabad there is a city bus service and autorickshaws easily available at the main entrance of the university.
 Students can also book taxis from campus and avail of metered taxi services.

-Students from the Nordic member universities of NCI live at the Tagore International Hostel.
+Students from the NCI member universities typicallystay at the Tagore International Hostel.
 A choice of a single room or a room on twin sharing basis is available to students.
 Each room has a bed, mattress, pillow, table, chair, cupboard, mosquito net, bedspread, and blanket.
 Bathrooms with hot water (heated by solar panels) are shared by students in one corridor.
-Washing machines are available in the hostel and if students want to get their clothes ironed they can avail of the services of a local washerman (dhobi in Hindi).
+Washing machines are available in the hostel and if students want to get their clothes ironed, they can avail of the services of a local washerman (dhobi in Hindi).
 The rooms and the bathrooms are cleaned regularly.
 Students also have access to a large common room, a TV room, and a recreation room in the hostel.
 All rooms come with Wi-Fi access and the students are advised to bring their laptops.
 There is also an in-house hostel manager, available every day, to meet the daily needs of the students.
 Security is assured as the hostel is well-guarded.

 Students are provided breakfast, lunch and dinner at the dining hall in the Tagore International Hostel.
-A typical menu can look like this:

 Breakfast: Cereals (corn flakes/muesli/chocos), eggs to order, bananas, toast with butter and jam/marmalade, fresh fruit juice, pancake/french toast/oats porridge/idli/vada/etc., tea and coffee.